StefReck/MEdgeConv/README.rst

 The structure of the layer is as described in 'ParticleNet: Jet Tagging via Particle Clouds' https://arxiv.org/abs/1902.08570.
 Graphs often have a varying number of nodes.
-By making use of the disjoint unioon of graphs in a batch, memory intensive operations in this implementation are done only on the actual nodes.
+By making use of the disjoint union of graphs in a batch, memory intensive operations in this implementation are done only on the actual nodes.
 This is faster if the number of nodes varies between graphs in the batch.